JonasBergHansen/Power-Flow-Balancing-with-Decentralized-Graph-Neural-Networks/README.md

 A more in-depth explanation of the strucure of the data is given [here](/data/data_setup.md).

-An example of how to reproduce the data generation is given in [here](/generate_data_example).
+An example of how to reproduce the data generation and construction is given [here](/generate_data_example).
 Do note that the code implementations in this folder are not the most efficient and only really suitable for offline dataset construction.
 Also, the Matlab script for the grid generation requires [MATPOWER](https://matpower.org/).

 ---
 ## Execution